thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-08-LLM-pretraining.md

   - LLM
 ---

-# 📚 A Guide to LLM Pre-training: Teaching Machines to Think

 Large Language Models (LLMs) like GPT-4 and ChatGPT are powerful tools that understand and generate human-like text.
 But how do they get so smart in the first place?
 The answer lies in **pre-training** — a foundational step in building these intelligent systems.

 In this post, we’ll break down: